Migration Guide

 Warning: case-sensitive databases

-Most databases (PostgreSQL, MySQL, SQL Server) treat unquoted identifiers as case-insensitive, so lowercasing them has no effect on query behavior.
+Most databases (PostgreSQL, MySQL, SQL Server) treat unquoted identifiers as case-insensitive, so lowercasing ALL-CAPS identifiers has no effect on query behavior.
+Mixed-case identifiers are preserved, so this is rarely an issue.

-However, if your database or collation is configured to treat unquoted identifiers as case-sensitive (uncommon, but possible in some configurations), lowercasing could change which table or column is referenced.
+However, if your database or collation is configured to treat unquoted identifiers as case-sensitive (uncommon, but possible in some configurations), the ALL-CAPS lowercasing could change which table or column is referenced.
 In this case:

 - Use quoted identifiers (